billy-pk/langchain-streamlit-chatbot/README.md

-**Title: LangFlow Application: AI-powered Chatbot with Tavily Search and GPT-4o Mini**
+**Title: LangGraph Application: AI-powered Chatbot with Tavily Search and GPT-4o Mini**

 **Description:**

-This repository implements a LangFlow application, an interactive chatbot that leverages the power of Tavily search and the GPT-4o Mini language model.
+This repository implements a LangGraph application, an interactive chatbot that leverages the power of Tavily search and the GPT-4o Mini language model.
 It utilizes Streamlit for a user-friendly web interface.

 **Features:**